utiasDSL/lsy_drone_racing/README.md

 If everything is installed correctly, this opens the simulator and simulates a drone flying through four gates.

-You can also install the extended dependencies with
+(Optional) You can also install the extended dependencies with
 ```bash
 cd ~/repos/lsy_drone_racing
 pip install -e .[rl,test]